AvolitesLtd/TitanManual/prismdocs/prism/play/layers.md

 import Keys from '@site/src/components/key.ts';

-A layer is a canvas that contains visual content, such as videos or images.
+A **Layer** is a canvas that contains visual content, such as videos or images.

-Multiple layers can be stacked and manipulated independently, enabling intricate compositions.
-Media can be played on one or multiple layers, blended using intensity sliders, and can create simple mixes adjusting their volumes.
+Multiple **Layers** can be stacked and manipulated independently to make compositions.
+Media can be played on one or multiple layers, blended using blend modes, intensity sliders, and can create simple mixes adjusting their volumes.

+*Note: When using multiple layers, performance may vary on different systems*

 ![Prism Layers](/prism-images/play/layers/prism-layers.png)

-Surfaces and their layers, can all be managed in the [Stage](../stage) view where layers can be added, removed, reordered and renamed.
+**Surfaces** and their **Layers**, can all be managed in the [Stage](../stage) view where layers can be added, removed, reordered and renamed.

-*Note: when using multiple layers, performance may vary on different systems*

 The layer preview comprises of an overlay showing:

 ![Prism Layers](/prism-images/play/layers/prism-layer.png)

-- bank name
+- Bank name
-- bank element name
+- Bank element name
-- duration of the clip
+- Duration of the clip
-- remaining time of the clip.
+- Remaining time of the clip.

-It is possible to minimize and maximize the information card in order to have a more compact view of all the layers.
+It is possible to minimise and maximise the information card in order to have a more compact view of all the layers.
-*Note: when minimized the speed slider and the play modes will be hidden.*
+*Note: When minimised the speed slider and the play modes will be hidden.*

 #### Controlling the Layer